List of current AFL Women's coaches

 Craig Starcevich holding the AFLW premiership cup in 2023.

 This list includes the appointment date and performance record of current AFL Women's senior coaches.
 Since it commenced in 2017 with eight teams, the league now comprises women's teams aligning with all eighteen of the Australian Football League (AFL) clubs.

-Craig Starcevich, the senior coach of the Brisbane Lions since June 2016, was the first coach to be appointed in the league, and along with 's Mick Stinear, are the only remaining current coaches from the inaugural season.
+Craig Starcevich, the senior coach of the Brisbane Lions since June 2016, was the first coach to be appointed in the league, and is the only remaining current coach from the inaugural season.